 Testimony of the Day

-“I started to follow Maria last March 2013, my before picture that in portuguese says “Antes” it looks like I was pregnant but I wasn’t, my baby had almost 1 year old at that time, I was a type 2 diabetic, and I`m not anymore, I have hypothyroidism, and I was always anxious, nervous, tired.
-I used to have migraines and trouble to sleep, not anymore!
-I have 3 kids under 5, and now I have the energy that I need to take care of them and play with them, I just love to be on my own skin now, my “Hoje” pic shows how I look today with 50lb down, I fell like my real me again, life is great! thanks Maria for everything, I can’t thank you enough!” – Cynthia
+“I started to follow Maria last March 2013, my before picture that in Portuguese says “Antes” it looks like I was pregnant but I wasn’t, my baby had almost 1 year old at that time, I was a type 2 diabetic, and I`m not anymore, I have hypothyroidism, and I was always anxious, nervous, tired.
+I used to have migraines and trouble sleeping, not anymore!
+I have 3 kids under 5, and now I have the energy that I need to take care of them and play with them, I just love to be on my own skin now, my “Hoje” pic shows how I look today with 50lb down, I fell like my real me again, life is great! thanks, Maria for everything, I can’t thank you enough!” – Cynthia

 To get the results like Cynthia, click HERE for easy to follow keto-adapted meals.